torquefi/torque_dapp/README.md

    - Press "Connect" to access Torque's features.

 2. **Choose Your Action**
-   - **Boost**: Earn diversified yield with automated smart asset routing.
+   - **Trade**: Trade spot/perps markets in a non-custodial environment.
-   - **Borrow**: Utilize supported collateral assets to access best-rate loans.
+   - **Boost**: Supply assets to earn diversified yield across multiple pools.
-   - **Import**: Migrate loan positions from popular protocols to Torque.
+   - **Borrow**: Collateralize a loan and receive instant, onchain liquidity.
-   - **Vote**: View pending and vote on active Torque DAO proposals.
+   - **Import**: Reduce interest burden by migrating loan positions.

 3. **Monitor and Manage**
    - Use the dashboard to track and manage your portfolio.